QuantEcon/Bookshelf/README.md

 * Label the issue with 'bug'
 * Provide a detailed description of how to recreate the bug
 * Include related browser console outputs
-#### Enchancement requests:
+#### Enhancement requests:
-* Label the issue with 'enchancement'
+* Label the issue with 'enhancement'
-* Provide detailed description of what enchancement you would like
+* Provide detailed description of what enhancement you would like